runzhe-yang/runzhe-yang.github.io/_pages/research.md

 # Experiment Design

 **Balanced Experiment Design**: In this [arxiv paper](https://arxiv.org/abs/2211.15241), we surprisingly connect balanced experiment design for panel data with phase retrieval problem from the inverse problem community.
 This connection enables us to generate the design via a generalized power method.
 For economists, our paper discovered that `best experiment = smallest (nonlinear) eigenvector` for the smallest eigenvector can cancel most linear effects.

+---

+# Other Projects

+- Experiment Design
+- Inverse Problem and Image Processing